Litarvan/DotVoid-Forum/.github/PULL_REQUEST_TEMPLATE.md

 * #yyy (Issue title)
 * #zzz (Issue title)

-If your pull request is not related to any issue, keep this section and write only `None` inside.
+If your pull request is not related to any issue, keep this section and write only `None`.

 ## Additional information